Healthplan Spain

 • One passport-style photo - 5x5 cm

-• Passport or official travel document (Original and copy) - Passport must be no older than 10 years and have a minimum of 90 days validity remaining.
-It must also have two blank pages in it.
+• Passport or official travel document (original and copy) – it must be no older than 10 years, have at least 90 days of validity remaining, and contain two blank pages

 • Signed disclaimer form

-Always make sure you check with the Consulate of their exact requirements prior to your appointment, as those listed above may be subject to change in the future.
+Always make sure you check with the Consulate for their exact requirements prior to your appointment, as those listed above may be subject to change in the future.

 Once you have made your application, it will usually take 1–2 weeks to find out if your application has been successful.